opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_I.md

 cd /opt/idol/idol-containers-toolkit/data-admin
 ```

-I recommend creating a deployment script, as in the [introductory lesson](../../introduction/containers/DOCKER_DEPLOY.md#keeping-track-of-compose-files).
+It is again recommended to create a deployment script, as in the [introductory lesson](../../introduction/containers/DOCKER_DEPLOY.md#keeping-track-of-compose-files).
 For example:

 ```sh
 touch deploy.sh